dasniko/testcontainers-keycloak/README.md

 private KeycloakContainer keycloak = new KeycloakContainer("jboss/keycloak:13.0.1");
 ```

-Power up a Keycloak instance with an existing realm JSON config file (from classpath):
+Power up a Keycloak instance with an existing realm JSON config files (from classpath):

 ```java
 @Container